webdigi/AWS-AMI-Automated-Creation-Deletion/README.md

 ## Motivation
 Creating an AMI automatically snapshots all the associated EBS volumes for that instance.
 This makes instance recovery much more reliable and faster.
 A daily or weekly backup schedule is recommended for instances and to make sure you have a backup if ever needed.
 The system also removes the automatically created AMIs and any associated snapshots as per the settings.

 Update 31 March 2017 - Added feature to prevent reboot while creating AMI.
-Add a tag AutoDigiNoReboot with value true if want to avoid rebooting that instance.
+Add a tag BackupNoReboot with value true if want to avoid rebooting that instance.

 ## Setup / Installation of the Lambda script (one time setup)